jonesor/mpmsim/README.md

 #> 6 5 1.4778112 0.03928123 0.8413767 0.1586233
 ```

-Age-specific survival probability is given by the `px` column in the
+Users can also use a functional form for fertility (see
-output from `model_survival`.
-Users can also use a functional form for
+`?model_fertility`), including, logistic, step, von Bertalanffy, Normal
-fertility (see `model_fertility`) and here a simple step function is
+and Hadwiger.

-assumed.
+Here a simple step function is assumed.

 ``` r
 survival <- surv_prob$px